JanssenProject/jans/docs/README.md

 ![add attribute](img/im-add-attrb.png)

-To `update` an attribute, choose 3 (on Attribute screen).
-It will ask `inum` of attribute you are going to update.
-For example; I want to change description for attribute having inum **BCA8**.
+To `update` an attribute, choose 3 (on the Attribute screen).
+It will ask `inum` of the attribute you are going to update.
+For example, I want to change the description for an attribute having `inum=BCA8`.
-It will retrieve current data and will ask for modification of each property, just leave defaults if you don't want to change that property.
+It will retrieve current data and ask for the modification of each property, just leave defaults if you don't want to change that property.

-When it comes to end, it will display modified data and ask if you want to continue (this data just before it sends to server)
+When it comes to an end, it will display modified data and ask if you want to continue (this data just before it sends to a server)

 ```text
 Obtained Data: